Girl Gone Gourmet

 Once you’ve added the topping cover and refrigerate the casserole at least for a few hours but ideally overnight.

-When it’s time for breakfast just pop it in the oven and bake it at 375°F for 40 to 50 minutes.
+The next morning, when it’s time for breakfast just pop it in the oven and bake it at 375°F for 40 to 50 minutes.
 Let it stand for a few minutes before slicing and serving.

 Leftover blueberry breakfast casserole (if you’re lucky enough to have some) will keep in the refrigerator for two to three days.
 Just rewarm it in the microwave.